blu3bloodedcod3r/ReadME/Develop/README.md

 ## Credits

-i had help from a school tutor for fixing the error i had to finalize this project.
+I had help from a school tutor for fixing the error i had to finalize this project.

 ## License